TExES Test Results and Score Reporting

 Back to Top

-For the TExES Braille (183) test, test takers who do not pass may request score review for the multiple-choice and/or brailled responses.
+For the TExES Braille (183) test, test takers who do not pass may request score review for the selected-response and/or brailled responses.

 See Fees for Tests and Related Services for information regarding score review fees.
 Score review can be requested through your ETS testing account or by completing the Score Review Request form (PDF) and mailing it to the address on the form with the correct payment.